ritharam/CSBSArchive/README.md

 # CSBSArchive
 # BTech CSBS – Complete Code Repository

-This repository contains organized code and notes from all semesters of the **Computer Science and Business Systems (CSBS)** BTech program.
+This repository contains organized code from all semesters of the **Computer Science and Business Systems (CSBS)** BTech program.

 ---